Characteristic cycles, micro local packets and packets with cohomology: Micro-packets

-In this section we give a full description of the ABV-packets attached to essentially unipotent Arthur parameters, such that the image of $\mathbf{SL}(2,\mathbb{C})$ contains a principal unipotent element.
-Our goal is to give a slight generalization of Theorem 27.18 \cite{ABV} (see Theorem \ref{theo:unipotentparameter} below) that only treats the unipotent case, and prove that the ABV-packets corresponding to essentially principal unipotent Arthur parameters consists of characters, one for each real form of $G$ in our inner class.
-This result will show to be fundamental in the proof, next section, that the packets defined in \cite{Adams-Johnson} are ABV-packets.\\
+In this section we give a full description of the ABV-packets attached to essentially unipotent Arthur parameters, whose retriction to $\mathbf{SL}(2,\mathbb{C})$ is a principal morphism.
+Our goal is to prove that the ABV-packets corresponding to such parameters, consists of characters, one for each real form of $G$ in our fixed inner class.
+We obtain this through a slight generalization of Theorem 27.18 \cite{ABV} (see Theorem \ref{theo:unipotentparameter} below) which only treats the principal unipotent case.
+This result is a key step in the proof that the packets defined in \cite{Adams-Johnson} are ABV-packets.\\

 Let $\psi$ be an Arthur parameter of ${}^{\vee}G^{\Gamma}$.
-We say that:\\
+We say that\\

 $\bullet$ $\psi$ is \textbf{unipotent}, if its restriction to the identity component $\mathbb{C}^{\times}$ of $W_{\mathbb{R}}$ is trivial.\\

 More generally, we say that:\\

 $\bullet$ $\psi$ is \textbf{essentially unipotent}, if the image of its restriction to the identity component $\mathbb{C}^{\times}$ of $W_{\mathbb{R}}$ is contained in the center $Z({}^{\vee}{G})$ of ${}^{\vee}{G}$.\\